mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/reservation-payment-prepare-ready-states.png)](assets/images/reservation-payment-prepare-ready-states.png)

 ## <a name="payment_management"></a> Payment Flow Error Handling
 Of all the ways a payment flow can fail, there are some error scenarios related to initiating payment flows that the client needs to focus on.
-The following sections describes how to handle the payment-in-progress error and how to handle payments hanging in the reserved state.
+The following sections describes how to handle the payment-in-progress error and how to handle payments hanging in the *Reserved* state.

 ### Payment in progress error handling
 In the case of an unexpected restart of the client where the payment flow cannot be continued it might be necessary to cancel the active payment since there can be only one active payment on a PoS.
-If the payment id of the active payment is lost it can be retrieved by calling ``GET api/v10/payments`` using the PoS id and setting the *active* boolean to true.
-When the payment id is retrieved the payment can be cancelled and the PoS is now ready for a new payment flow.
-A sequence diagram showing how to handle a payment in progress is shown below.
+If the ``paymentId`` of the active payment is lost it can be retrieved by calling ``GET api/v10/payments`` using the ``posId`` and setting the *active* boolean to true.
+When the ``paymentId`` is retrieved the payment can be cancelled and the PoS is now ready for a new payment flow.
+A sequence diagram showing how to handle a payment-in-progress error is shown below.
 [![](assets/images/initiate_payment_error_active_payment.png)](assets/images/initiate_payment_error_active_payment.png)

 ### Hanging payments in reserved state
 The client is responsible for persisting if a reserved payment should be cancelled or captured.
 In case the client gets a timeout (or other errors resulting in failed calls) trying to either call Capture or Cancel on a payment, it is crucial that they persist whether the payment should be captured or cancelled so they can try again later.

-It is required of the client to implement a periodically scheduled job of running through all their payments left in reserved state, and try to either cancel or capture it.
+It is required of the client to implement a periodically scheduled job of running through all their payments left in *Reserved* state, and try to either cancel or capture it.
 A sequence diagram of this flow is shown below.

 [![](assets/images/capture_cancel_hanging_reservations.png)](assets/images/capture_cancel_hanging_reservations.png)

 ## <a name="refunds"></a> Refunds

-Once a payment is captured, the payment amount is immediately charged from the user.
-The payment can therefore no longer be cancelled.
-Instead, the payment amount can be transferred back to the user, by performing *refunds*.
+Once a payment is captured, the payment amount is immediately charged from the customer.
+Therefore, the payment can no longer be cancelled.
+Instead, the payment amount can be transferred back to the customer, by performing *refunds*.
 Each captured payment can be refunded multiple times with the restriction that the sum of the refunds cannot exceed the captured payment amount.
 A payment can be refunded up to 30 days after the payment was completed.
 After 30 days a refund is no longer possible with MobilePay.

 The sequence diagram below shows a sunshine scenario for a refund.
-Initiating a refund yields a *RefundId* that can be used to query the status of the refund.
+Initiating a refund yields a ``refundId`` that can be used to query the status of the refund.
 A refund starts out in the *Initiated* state and transitions to the *Reserved* state when the refund has been reserved as shown in the state diagram below.
 Once a refund has been reserved, the client can choose to capture the refund, transitioning the state to *Captured*.
-When a refund is captured, the refunded amount is immediately transferred to the user and the user is notified of the refund.
+When a refund is captured, the refunded amount is immediately transferred to the customer and the customer is notified of the refund.

 [![](assets/images/refund-flow.png)](assets/images/refund-flow.png)